-Oilfield Rentals (OFR) is a core module of riger® designed to support every type of job in the oilfield rentals operations.
+Oilfield Rentals (OFR) is a core module of RigER that supports any type of a job in oilfield rentals operations.
 It is interconnected with other modules such as Invoicing, HR, Safety, Mobile Apps, etc. providing seamless experience and user interface for every role and function in the organization.

-Rental Fleet in riger® is made of different types of items (assets).
-The capability of riger® to track rental assets from cradle to grave in one system, collecting history of jobs, maintenance, and repairs, warranties, purchase price, etc. of each unit, is one of the key benefits of this module.
-In riger®, the items that are involved in any type of a rental cycle are called Rental Units.
-A few examples of Rental Units (RUs) are: Light Towers, Forklifts, Trash Trailers, etc. Rental units in riger® can either be serialized or non-serialized.
+Rental Fleet in RigER is made of different types of items (assets).
+The capability of RigER to track rental assets from cradle to grave in one system, collecting history of jobs, maintenance, and repairs, warranties, purchase price, etc. of each unit, is one of the key benefits of this module.
+In RigER the items involved in any type of a rental cycle are called Rental Units.
+A few examples of Rental Units (RUs) are: Light Towers, Forklifts, Trash Trailers, etc. Rental units in RigER can either be serialized or non-serialized.

 Rental units can be simple – made of one component, but more often service companies provide complex rental units – made of more than one component.
-To be able to track those complex rental units correctly, with all maintenance history and job details, riger® offers a several options:
+To be able to track those complex rental units correctly, with all maintenance history and job details, RigER offers several options:

 Each option has its purpose.
 Contact us if you would like to learn more.

-Oilfield Rentals module also allows to track equipment that your sub-rent from a 3rd party provider and put on rent for your client/s.
-To manage, track, and analyze performance of the subrental fleet we riger® has a Subrental module.
+Oilfield Rentals module also allows users to track equipment that they sub-rent from a 3rd party provider and rent out to their client(s).
+RigER offers a Subrental module to manage, track, and analyze performance of sub-rental fleet.

 Rental Unit Statuses

-Tracking of rental units and individual unit numbers is based on the change in the equipment “status” property of the asset.
-Status defines whether the asset is sitting in the shop waiting to be sent to a client location, or if it is deployed, on a break, or needs to be inspected and so on.
-In other words, each status represents the stage and the condition of a particular asset at a specific date/time.
+Tracking of rental units and individual unit numbers is based on changes of the equipment “Status” property.
+Status defines whether the asset is sitting in the shop waiting to be sent to a client’s location, or if it is deployed, on a break, or needs to be inspected and so on.
+In other words, each status represents a stage or condition of a particular asset at a specific date/time.
 There are many different statuses that apply to assets.
-The list below give a few examples:
+Some of them are:

-Here’s a general overview how different statuses are linked together in the system.
+Here’s a general overview of how different statuses are linked together in the system.

-To reflect the real-life organizational structure of your company in riger® you can set up “Departments”, which will be functional units, shops, yards, warehouses, etc. Each department can have assets assigned to it and – through inter-company transfer feature – you can track equipment and manage transactions between departments.
+To reflect the real-life organizational structure of your company in RigER you can set up “Departments”, which can be functional units, shops, yards, warehouses, etc. Each department can have assets assigned to it and – through inter-company transfer feature – you can track equipment and manage transactions between departments.

 Rental Units Sales

-Every rental unit approach end of the lifecycle at which point a unit can be sold.
-The process of ‘selling’ an asset is straight forward and involves the Sales module, which includes a few key steps and associated documents in the system:
+Every rental unit at some point approaches the end of its lifecycle when it can be sold.
+The process of ‘selling’ an asset is straightforward and involves the Sales module, which includes a few key steps and associated documents in the system:

-- Sales Order – used input all the information about the item intended for sale
+Sales Order – used to input all the information about the item intended for sale

-Book a demo to see riger® in action
+Book a demo to see RigER: Oilfield Services ERPTM in action

 Features To Explore